 Like Audax, the Mossy Earth team is passionate about the preservation of our natural world.
 They fight climate change by restoring nature on behalf of their members, with an incredibly important mission – to restore wild ecosystems, support wildlife and biodiversity, and help fight climate change.

-Audax committed ourselves to continue to support that mission as part of our efforts to actively reduce our carbon footprint and prioritise the environment.
+Audax committed ourselves to continue to support that mission as part of our efforts to actively reduce our carbon footprint and prioritise the environment, as mentioned in Our Green Agenda.

 It’s vital we all find a better meteorological balance where we will create a better atmosphere where we can all thrive.
 Strengthening the pillars of our Corporate Social Responsibility and looking at beating eco-anxiety in the Audax workforce, we have launched our further commitment to achieve Net Zero emissions by 2040.